joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 out (e.g., perhaps you want NaN-style propagation for DbZ).
 But by default we assume it's a bug.

 Most programmers were willing to accept this without question.
-And dealing with them as bugs this way brought abandonemnt to the inner development loop where bugs during development could be found and fixed fast.
+And dealing with them as bugs this way brought abandonment to the inner development loop where bugs during development could be found and fixed fast.
 Abandonment really did help to make people more productive at writing code.
 This was a surprise to me at first, but it makes sense.

 Some of these situations, on the other hand, are subjective.
 We had to make a decision about the default behavior,